ucsf-wynton/wynton-website-hpc/docs/support/faq.md

 **Q**. _Our lab would contribute to Wynton in order to increase our priority.
 How can we do this?_

 **A**.
 We welcome donations of any size.
 In return, your lab will receive a number of slots in member.q equivalent to the number of cores in a current Standard Node that your contribution would purchase.
-Currently, that cost is $170 per slot.
+As of May 2020, that cost is $170 per slot.

 **Q**. _Our lab has some old nodes we'd like to contribute to Wynton in return for priority.
 Will you take them?_